 My objective is to make both an academic contribution and to have an impact on Canadian policy-making and policy-implementation.
 As a result, it is important that my research be accessible to broader audiences including academics outside the traditional narrow boundaries of economics, decisions makers, practitioners, and the general public and for it stimulate broader conversations about public policy beyond the academic community.
 I do this by publishing in a wide range of outlets, including academic peer-reviewed journals across a several disciplines, through a variety of knowledge-mobilization efforts, and by forming strategic partnerships that lead to technical reports for decision makers and the general public.
 I genuinely believe that research and the communication of research and expert knowledge can positively influence a range of policies, and its ability to do so increases when you work across disciplines, institutions, and perspectives.

-For the period of 2019-2020, I am a member of the City of Calgary's Financial Task Force.
-I am providing academic expertise to the committee regarding developing a new framework for property taxes in the City to address the collapse of valuations of commercial property in the downtown core and advising on additional revenue sources for the City.
+For the period of 2019-2020, I was a member of the City of Calgary's Financial Task Force.
+I provided academic expertise to the committee regarding developing a new framework for property taxes in the City to address the collapse of valuations of commercial property in the downtown core and advising on additional revenue sources for the City.
+I did not receiving any direct compensation for this work.
 The terms of reference of this work can be found here.
+The final report can be found here.

 During the 2017-2018 academic year, I chaired the Government of British Columbia’s MSP Task Force.
 We provided a written interim report on 1 February 2018 and submitted our final report on 29 April 2018.
 Members of the task force received compensation for this work, as set out by Government compensation policy.
 The compensation recognizes the opportunity cost of this work which, as most of the work will be during my research semester (January-April, 2018), will be research productivity and consulting work.
 The compensation included a retainer to cover all non-official meeting work (e.g. drafting of report), and compensation for official meetings that varies depending on the length of the meeting.
 Direct travel costs were also reimbursed.
 Further information on the compensation is available from the Ministry of Finance, Government of British Columbia.

 I am a regular non-partisan public commentator, writing for print media, appearing on a variety of T.V., radio, and podcasts, and providing testimony to the political committees.
 I also write regularly on my blog and tweet regularly on a variety of public policy issues.
-I am a member of the research advisory board for the Northern Policy Institute and was a member of the editorial Board for the Mowat Centre.
-I am a Commissioner on the EcoFiscal Commission.
 I also freely take calls/emails/DMs/texts from all types of government and political officials for advice on policy matters.
 I have, to this date, not been paid for this advice or work.

-In terms of compensated media or review work:
+In terms of compensated speaking, media, or review work: